knpuniversity/oauth/knpu/facebook.rst

 happened?

 The ``getUser`` method does a whole lot more than it looks like.
-It actually looks for the ``code`` query parameter and makes the API request to the get the access token automatically!
+It actually looks for the ``code`` query parameter and makes the API request to get the access token automatically!
 This is awesome, but it's also magic!
 If you can keep in mind how OAuth works and what's happening behind the scenes at each step, you'll be in great shape when something goes wrong.